syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onRendererCreated (Series)

 Triggers when the series renderer is created.
-This callback can be used to obtain the [`ChartSeriesController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeriesController-class.html) instance, which is used to access the the public methods in the series. initialIsVisible property work's only at the load time, use series onRendererCreated callback to dynamically update this property.
+This callback can be used to obtain the [`ChartSeriesController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeriesController-class.html) instance, which is used to:
+* Add, remove, or replace the data points programmatically.
+* pixelToPoint and pointToPixel conversions.
+* Restart the loading animation.

 {% tabs %}
 {% highlight dart %}